 Hundreds of thousands of years ago, rainwater carved out and percolated through the limestone upon which Belize sits to create one of the world’s largest networks of caves; an immense labyrinth the ancient Maya called Xibalba; the gates of the underworld through which their priests could communicate with deities or attempt to appease them with elaborate ceremonies and sacrifices.

 Today, the stunningly beautiful caves of Belize are still filled with altars, artefacts and, yes, the skeletons of sacrificial victims.
+And the best part?
+They are all a short drive away from our Macal River Junge Camp.

 One visit to the ATM and you’ll understand why National Geographic named it the number one “Top Sacred Caves of the World.”
 Filled with an amazing assortment of artefact, altars, ceremonial implements and skeletons; including the famous “Crystal Maiden,” exploring the ATM is a breathtaking experience.